Tom Bayliss: Shrewsbury Town

 On 27 June 2022, Bayliss joined Shrewsbury Town on a two-year deal with the option for a further year after Preston had agreed to terminate his contract.

+He was released by Shrewsbury at the end of the 2023–24 season.

+Lincoln City

+On 21 June 2024, Lincoln City confirmed Bayliss would sign for them on 1 July 2024.
+He made his debut on 10 August, in a 3–2 win against Burton Albion where he started the game.
+He scored his first goal for the club against Peterborough United on 25 January 2025.
+After a promosing debut season, he signed a new three-year contract in July 2025 keeping him at the club until the summer of 2028.

 International career

 On 16 July 2018, Bayliss was called up to the England U19 squad for the 2018 UEFA European Under-19 Championship.
 Bayliss made his International debut as a substitute against France and then recorded his first start in a defeat against Norway.